victorsdd01/JournalApp-React/README.md

 - Modular architecture
 - React Hook Form for the forms
 - Material UI and JoyUI for components and layouts
-- Firebase Authentication for the authentication
+- Firebase Authentication for the authentication (Google identity)
 - Firebase Cloudfire Store